By Steven Drake

 - Chicago is exploring a UBI trial that would give 1K residents $1,000 a month, for a year and a half

-There have been renewed calls for national and local governments to act to ensure economic and financial safety for their citizens, as the coronavirus pandemic has reportedly caused over 500,000 deaths in the U.S. One path to achieve such financial stability in economic models seen all across the world is Universal Basic Income (UBI), which at its core, is where governments would issue a guaranteed monthly check that meets basic human needs.
-Is the $3 trillion HEROES Act meant to aid people with staying engaged in the economy enough, in what some have seen as a step towards facilitating a national UBI?
+There have been renewed calls for national and local governments to act to ensure economic and financial safety for their citizens, as the coronavirus pandemic has reportedly caused over 300,000 deaths globally.
+One path to achieve such financial stability in economic models seen all across the world is Universal Basic Income (UBI), which at its core, is where governments would issue a guaranteed monthly check that meets basic human needs.
+Is the $2 trillion CARES Act meant to aid people with staying engaged in the economy enough, in what some have seen as a step towards facilitating a national UBI?

 Why This Matters: Cities across the U.S. and countries around the world are executing their visions for UBI.
 In February 2019, Stockton, California, a city with a 14% African American population, began their city’s testing of UBI, which saw 125 people, who lived at or below the median income receive $500-a-month payments.
 A Chicago Alderman and the Chicago Resilient Families Task Force have teamed up in the city with a 30% Black population, to explore a UBI trial that would give one-thousand selected residents $1,000 a month for a year and a half.